olavidz01-dev/Multi-store_Retail_Performance_Analysis-Aurora_Threads_Boutique/README.md

 **4. Product Strategy Differences**
 - Store A: Clothing is the primary revenue driver, generating $63,828
-- Stores B and C: Accessories lead in total revenue.
+- Stores B and C: Accessories lead in total revenue

-**Chain-wide:** Accessories show the strongest growth and should remain a priority for stocking and marketing efforts.
+**Chain-wide:** Accessories show the strongest growth and should remain a priority for stocking and marketing efforts

 ---